 The experienced personal injury team at Buchanan Firm has successfully handled distracted driving injury claims for many years.
-Our experienced accident lawyers use proven methods to investigate the facts, review the applicable law, and evaluate your claim.
+Our experienced Grand Rapids injury lawyers use proven methods to investigate the facts, review the applicable law, and evaluate your claim.
 The solid work we do on the front end often pays off in the form of a quick pretrial settlement.
 Such a resolution provides your family with the compensation it needs and the justice it deserves.

 Distracted driving means more than using a hand-held cell phone while driving.
 This umbrella term includes any behavior which causes one or more of the following:

 Most parents would probably not be surprised to learn that drivers with children in the car are much more likely to be distracted than divers with no children in the car.
 Additionally, pets are often distracting, especially when they move from the back seat to the front seat.
 Most pet owners say they travel with their pets, but only a small percentage say they use pet restraints.

 Many driving behaviors are also distracting.
 This list includes eating or drinking while driving, adjusting the climate control, looking out the window, or adjusting the radio.
 All these behaviors are visually, cognitively, and/or manually distracting.

 If you happened to be in a crash with a distracted truck driver, please reach out to our Grand Rapids truck accident attorneys today.